French voters reel as jibes, eggs fly in campaign

 “Can you think of a single thing that Francois Hollande has achieved in 30 years in politics,” he said, recycling a quote that Segolene Royal, Hollande’s former partner and the defeated Socialist candidate in France’s 2007 election, said during the Socialist Party primary last year.

-Hollande, who caused a furor by calling Sarkozy a nasty piece of work during a lunch with journalists, makes a point of rarely mentioning his rival by name, instead referring to him as “the outgoing president.”
+Hollande, who caused a furore by calling Sarkozy a nasty piece of work during a lunch with journalists, makes a point of rarely mentioning his rival by name, instead referring to him as “the outgoing president”.

 As the campaign wears on, tempers are flaring.